 Here is a diverse range of books for parents that I recommend to parents coming to our classes.
 Again these books are available to borrow from the parent library at Jacaranda Tree Montessori.
-Or if you wish to purchase a copy, please click the books below which will take you through to amazon.co.uk.
-As an Amazon Affiliate, we will receive a small amount to put towards future book purchases.
+Or if you wish to purchase a copy, please click the books below which will take you through to my Amazon store.

 How to Talk So Kids Will Listen and Listen so Kids Will Talk, by Faber & Mazlich